 "Why'd you have to shoot them?"

 —Leon Vorgitch and Ed Green

 Edlund and McCoy argue in front of an appeals court.
 Edlund says, essentially, that the statute required by law is illegal, and Desmond does not have the authority to write a new one.
 McCoy exhorts the court to apply the death penalty in this case.
 The appeals court, after some debate, rules for Edlund — they claim that the death penalty is so important that it requires legislative repair.
-In the audience, Purcell and Garvey both look disappointed.
+In the audience, Robert and Garvey both look disappointed.

-"He killed my little girl."McCoy offers Purcell and his lawyer, Carter, a seven-year sentence.
-Carter doesn't want the deal.
-Rubirosa points out that two police officers and a security camera saw it.
-Purcell claims that he was justified.
+McCoy offers Robert and his attorney, Carter, a seven-year sentence.
+Carter denies the deal.
+Rubirosa points out that two police officers and a security camera saw it, but Robert claims that he was justified.